tatuliana/XCUIEnhance/README.md

         - If not, click the `+` button, search for your library, and add it.
     - In the Build Phases tab:
         - Confirm that the `XCUIEnhance` library is listed under **Link Binary with Libraries** for the UI testing target.
+6. Add the `import XCUIEnhance` statement to the file where you want to use the library.
+For better maintainability, consider adding it to a common superclass or base class if applicable.

 ## Usage
 ### 1. Waiting for an Element's State